lukan1u/Vaccum-Cleaner/New notes/Lab 2 Week 9 - digital forensics.md

 ![[Pasted image 20231127210140.png]]
 ### Navigating through the encase
 - Green plating allows you to switch focus to the particular folder and work within this one folder.
+- It panels works similar to those in windows
 -
 ![[Pasted image 20231202221711.png]]
 ### Fun facts